 It may take some digging, but you can start searching for your former insurance company by looking through your old records.
 You may have a copy of your policy or an old insurance card available.

 Don’t confine your search to just looking for the policy itself.
-You should also be looking through your papers for copies of letters either sent to or received from the insurance company.
+Look through your papers for copies of letters either sent to or received from the insurance company.
 You can also use the search function in your e-mail program to try to locate any reference to the policy.

 Since can’t remember who you were dealing with, you can look for words that might reveal this information.
-Conduct a search for words like “car insurance,” “your policy,” or “insurance coverage.”
-If you recall dealing with an insurance agent to arrange coverage, you can look for keywords like “agent,” “independent agent,” or “insurance agent.”
+Conduct a search for words like:

 Go Over Bank Statements